Iliotibial Band Syndrome

 Iliotibial band syndrome commonly occurs in athletes, cyclists, and runners, and can occur from quickly increasing distances with running or biking activities.
 Other predisposing factors associated with the injury include running on uneven surfaces, wearing improper fitting shoes, uneven leg length, muscle imbalance, overpronation of the foot and bowed legs.

 When an iliotibial band syndrome is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is an iliotibial band syndrome specialist who provides detailed examination and care for patients with iliotibial band syndrome in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is an iliotibial band syndrome specialist who provides detailed examination and care for patients with iliotibial band syndrome in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Symptoms of Iliotibial Band Syndrome